 At the age of 20 Syedna Burhanuddin RA memorised the Holy Quran in its entirety.
 Syedna has authored a number of Arabic literary works as well as treatises on Islamic theology and philosophy and has made significant contributions to the study of North African Fatimi history during his extensive travels there in 1969.
 Syedna has received multiple honours from governments and institutions world over in recognition of his scholarly achievements and was the chancellor of Aligarh Muslim University, India from 1419/1999 to 1422/2002.

 Like the duʿāt before him, Syedna had ensured that Aljamea’s goals remain relevant.
 By providing various facilities and a range of resources, he has cultivated the mindset, skills and expertise required to assess and benefit from developments in all disciplines.
 The campus redevelopment in Surat, the inauguration of a new campus in Karachi along with the construction of two new campuses in Nairobi and Mumbai, the establishment of Mahad al-Zahra and the infusion of information technology into teaching and learning reflect Syedna’s efforts in ensuring the continuous fulfilment of Aljamea’s objectives.
 Likewise, faculty professional development and participation in international conferences along with scholarships for post-graduate education reiterate his belief in the utilisation of all means for the betterment of the institute.

-The following words of His Holiness Syedna Burhanuddin RA are a fitting summary of Aljamea’s development over the last two centuries and reflect his aspirations for Aljamea’s future and its children:
+The following words of His Holiness Syedna Burhanuddin RA from 1988 are a fitting summary of Aljamea’s development over the last two centuries and reflect his aspirations for Aljamea’s future and its students: